Im Kwon-taek: Career

 Im has continued to explore themes from Korea's past while also focusing on the Korean cultural identity in modern times.
 Among Im's most notable recent films are Sopyonje (1993) and Chunhyang (2000), both of which concentrate on the traditional Korean musical art of pansori.
 The latter film was also based on a traditional Korean legend.
 Apart from being a critical success, Sopyonje was also a success at the box office, becoming the first domestic film to draw over a million viewers in Seoul alone.
 Chihwaseon (2002) was also a critical success, earning him Korea's first Best Director award at the Cannes Film Festival.
 Im Kwon-taek was awarded an Honorary Golden Bear award at the Berlin Film Festival in 2005.

 Im Kwon-taek's status, brought on by the critical success of his films, overlapped with a period of the film movement called "New Korean Cinema" or "Korean New Wave".
 Along with other directors, such as Park Gwang-su and Jang Sun-woo, Im is recognized as one of the founding figures of the movement, which gained international critical recognition and acclaim for Korean Cinema.

 In April 2007, Im released his 100th film Beyond the Years, an informal sequel to Sopyonje.
 In November 2007 the French government announced that it would make Im a knight of the French Legion of Honor.

 In 2013, a museum dedicated to Im opened in Busan, on the Dongseo University Centum City Campus.

-A documentary on Im, Cloud, Encore (2018) by well-known film critic-turned-director Jung Sung-il, will made its world premiere at the 23rd Busan International Film Festival in 2018.
+A documentary on Im, Cloud, Encore (2018) by well-known film critic-turned-director Jung Sung-il, made its world premiere at the 23rd Busan International Film Festival in 2018.